top of page

 A view of the rock and the sign behind it.

-On your next visit to Inwood Hill Park, be sure to check out this history-changing spot.
+On your next visit to Inwood Hill Park, be sure to check out this history-altering spot.

 To find it, follow the path that loops around the park's soccer field—it's located about midway around.